ops-center/searchlight/docs/guides/notifiers.md

 Now, to receiver notifications via Webhook, configure receiver as below:

 - notifier: `Webhook`
-- to: a list of chat room names
+- to: a list of receiver names

 ```yaml
 apiVersion: monitoring.appscode.com/v1alpha1